-- (a) State the significance and the educational, cultural, historical, and/or scientific value of the objects requested for indemnity, and for the entire exhibition. - (b) Explain how the risk to the objects is justified by the purposes of the exhibition. - (c) Provide the name of the organizer, and the name and title of the curator responsible for the exhibition at each venue. - (d) Indicate if there will be a catalogue or publications and name the author(s). - (e) Describe related public activities planned in conjunction with the exhibition at each indemnified venue.
+- (a) Describe the exhibition, and state the significance and the educational, cultural, historical, and/or scientific value of the objects requested for indemnity, and for the entire exhibition. - (b) Explain how the risk of potential damage to the objects is justified by the purposes of the exhibition. - (c) Provide the name of the organizer, and the name and title of the curator responsible for the exhibition at each venue. - (d) Indicate if there will be a catalogue or publications and name the author(s). - (e) Describe related public activities planned in conjunction with the exhibition at each indemnified venue.